veniamin-ilmer/veniamin-ilmer.github.io/fats.md

 * Palmitic acid C16:0 (High in Palm oil, and most meats)

-Unfortunatly, most foods that are high Saturated Fat are high in the Bad Saturated Fat, Palmitic acid.
+Unfortunatly, most foods that have Saturated Fat are high in the bad kind of Saturated Fat, Palmitic acid.
 That is why, generally people avoid all foods with high saturated fat.